 National DNA Day is a unique day when students, teachers and the public can learn more about genetics and genomics!
 The day commemorates the completion of the Human Genome Project in April 2003, and the discovery of DNA's double helix.

-- The 8th Annual National DNA Day Essay Contest Opened January 18th!
+- The 9th Annual National DNA Day Essay Contest is Open!
 Apply now!

-The American Society of Human Genetics (ASHG) invites you to participate in the 8th Annual DNA Day Essay Contest!
+The American Society of Human Genetics (ASHG) invites you to participate in the 9th Annual DNA Day Essay Contest!
 The contest is open to students in grades 9-12.
-The contest aims to challenge students to examine, question, and reflect on the important concepts of genetics.
-Essays are expected to contain substantive, well-reasoned arguments indicative of a depth of understanding of the concepts related to the essay questions.
+The contest aims to challenge students to examine, question, and reflect on important concepts in genetics.
+Essays are expected to contain substantive, well-reasoned arguments indicative of a depth of understanding of the concepts related to the essay question.
+Essays are read and evaluated by several independent judges through three rounds of scoring.
+Essays are due at 5:00 pm EST, March 14, 2014.
 (Read more)

 DNA Day Online Chatroom